-Symb ool & Definition Grade Points
+Sym bol & Definition Grade Points

 A Excellent

 В Good

 C Satisfactory 2

 D Passing, less than satisfactory 1

 F Failing 0

 P Pass (at least satisfactory - C or better

 - units awarded not counted in GPA)

-ND No Pass (less than satisfactory or failing
+NID NI D (1 .1 .: C

-- NP No Pass (less than satisfactory or failing units not counted in GPA) - W Indicates withdrawal from a course within the allowed time - I Incomplete Academic work that is incomplete for unforeseeable emergency and justifiable reasons at the end of a term; student must be passing course to be eligible for incomplete.
+- NP No Pass (less than satisfactory or failing units not counted in GPA) - W Indicates withdrawal from a course within the allowed time - MW Military Withdrawal occurs when a student who is a member of an active or reserve US Military service receives orders compelling a withdrawal from courses - I Incomplete Academic work that is incomplete for unforeseeable emergency and justifiable reasons at the end of a term; student must be passing course to be eligible for incomplete.
 Student will not re-enroll in the course to complete pending assignments, projects or exams.
-A final grade is assigned when the work has been completed or after one year, unless a petition for time extension has been approved by the Director of Admissions and Records and the instructor.
+A final grade is assigned when the work has been completed or after one year.